cardano-foundation/CIPs/CIP-AFFIRM/README.md

 ```

 ### Versioning
-This is version 1 of the affirmation graph specification - any material change in the specification will necesssarily require a new smart contract, which will result in new set of **affirmation addresses**.
+This is version 1 of the affirmation graph specification - any material change in the specification will necesssarily require a new smart contract, which will result in new set of ==affirmation addresses==.
 Consequently an affirmation contract will always target a specific version of the specification.
 Any new version of this specification should be separately defined in its own CIP.

 ## Rationale: how does this CIP achieve its goals?
 It could be argued that, with enough Ada, it is always possible to create many wallets and then submit affirmations for yourself - thus returning the system to being weighted by how much Ada you have - however, this would be a failure to understand the purpose of a decentralized Affirmation Graph - in a this regime, each individual person is responsible for interrogating the graph to establish a trust score for a particular wallet - but they have complete freedom on how they choose to interpret the graph - for example, you could decide to only trust wallets that have been affirmed by a specific person (perhaps yourself, or a person you know who has affirmed a lot of people and whose judgement you trust), or only trust wallets that have a minimum number of affirmations from anyone, or you could specify that at least two of your friends must have affirmed a wallet.
 You could even require that a centralized KYC provider has affirmed a wallet - this would allow actual KYC gating in a semi-decentralized manner - multiple KYC providers might exist, and you might choose to give a higher trust rating to some than others, perhaps depending on how thorough their ID verification process is.
 Other providers might exist which offer affirmations in return for proving you own a unique Facebook or Google account.